omarbin/Digital-electronics-2/README.md

     One of the others hardware modules we have introduced on this topic is the **speaker**.
 Its purpose is plays simple buzz when the user enter the password.

-    The way we have to get the sound is setting the pin of the speaker as an output and sending high level to play the buzz.
+    The way we have to get the sound is setting the pin of the speaker as an output and sending high level to play the buzz using ['*gpio.h*'](https://github.com/omarbin/Digital-electronics-2/blob/master/labs/Final_Project_DE2/Final_Project/Final_Project/gpio.h) and ['*gpio.c*'](https://github.com/omarbin/Digital-electronics-2/blob/master/labs/Final_Project_DE2/Final_Project/Final_Project/gpio.c) libraries.

 - **Relay**